mayankshah1607/chatbot_service_frontend/README.md

-# chatbot_service_frontend
+# WebApp for Evento Chatbot service
+***
-WebApp (Front-end, ReactJS) for Evento Chatbot Service API
+This is the code for Frontend WebApp for Evento Chatbot Service.